radareorg/radare.org/gsoc/2018/tasks.md

 ### Sdbtization
 Radare2 is being slowly refactored to store all the information about session, user metadata and state of debugger in the [SDB](https://github.com/radare/sdb) - simple key-value database.
 This work still ungoing.
 So helping us with a few sdbtization bugs will introduce you into the radare2 codebase structure.

 We have decided to not sdbize everything and use RBTree and RDict when necessary.
-Also, some places in r2 (like the version bin parser) is using Sdb in a very poor way.
+Also, some places in r2 (like the version bin parser) is using Sdb in a poor way.

 [See issues](https://github.com/radare/radare2/issues?q=is%3Aopen+is%3Aissue+label%3Asdbtization)